Nico Hoerner Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The pitching staff for the Rangers had a collective 8.3 K/9 last season, which ranked 21st in the league.
+- The Rangers pitching staff ranks fifth in MLB with a collective 10.2 strikeouts per nine innings.

-- The Rangers had a 4.22 team ERA that ranked 22nd among all MLB pitching staffs.
+- The Rangers have a 3.34 team ERA that ranks ninth among all league pitching staffs.

-- Rangers pitchers combined to surrender 169 total home runs at a clip of one per game (12th in the league).
+- The Rangers allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Rangers will look to Eovaldi (1-0) in his second start of the season.
+- The Rangers will look to Perez (1-0) in his second start of the season.

-- In his last time out on Saturday, the righty tossed five innings against the Philadelphia Phillies, giving up three earned runs while surrendering six hits.
+- In his last time out on Sunday, the lefty threw 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.